hww/hww.github.io/index.md

 ## Hello I am Valery

-I am a broadly skilled hardware and software designer in the St. Petersburg area, and have worked in the game industry for the last 15 years.
+I am a widely skilled hardware and software designer in the St. Petersburg area.
+I have been working in the video game industry for the last 15 years.

 ![hww](/pp/pp_hww_08.jpg)

-## Contact To Me
+## Contact Me

 Me at [Linkedin](https://www.linkedin.com/in/valeriyap/)